hannybear88/-Project-2-EV-Charge-N-Go/README.md

 - I WANT an EV Charge N Go site to support the efforts in reducing gas emmissions and increasing electric vehicle use
 - SO THAT more individuals can have access to owning or using an electric car regardless of installing a home charger themselves or needing to own a home to access
 - AND SO THAT while traveling out of town, finding stations to reserve in advance to ensure the ability of electric vehicle use
-- WITHOUT obstacles from conveniences

-# Acceptance Criteria
+# How to Use this Project and Acceptance Criteria
 - GIVEN a EV Charge N Go Site
 - WHEN I visit the site for the first time
-- THEN I am presented homepage, which includes a map and a zip code form to enter your zip code
+- THEN I am presented on a homepage, landing site, which includes a map and a zip code search form
 - WHEN I enter my zip code
 - THEN I am prompted to sign up or login in
 - WHEN I sign up
 - THEN I must provide an valid email address and password
 - WHEN I am done signing up
 - THEN I am automatically directed to the home page
+- WHEN I already have an account
+- THEN I can login using an email and password
-- WHEN I am logged in and my username appears on the top right side of the home page
+- WHEN I am logged in and my username appears on the top left side of the home page
-- THEN I can add a charging startion OR make a reservation
+- THEN I can select either to view my charging stations, my reservation, search for a station via a zipcode, or add a charging station
 - WHEN I add a charging station
 - THEN I have to fill out the station form
-- WHEN I make a reservation
-- THEN I have to fill out the reservation form
-- WHEN I made the reservation
-- THEN I go to My Reservations
-- WHEN I go to My Reservations
-- THEN all my reservations appear with detail station information, along with date and time of reservation
 - WHEN I go to My Charging Stations
 - THEN all the charging stations I own will appear in one page
+- WHEN I want to make a reservation
+- THEN I have to search for a station and click on reserve and get redirected to fill out the reservation form
+- WHEN a new station is created
+- THEN the new station appears in the site
+- WHEN the reservation is made
+- THEN in My Reservations detail station information, along with date and time of reservation will appear
 - WHEN
 - THEN
 - WHEN